-You might need to remove the cover to access components or perform service.
+Use this procedure to remove the cover to access components or perform service.

-- 1. Open the door covering the disk drives by unlocking and pulling the door open. - 2.
-Press down on the cover-release tab (A) as shown in the following figure. - 3.
-Pull the top of the cover (B) out and away from the system.
+- 1. Open the door that covers the disk drives by unlocking and pulling the door open. - 2.
+Press down on the cover-release tab (A) as shown in the following figure.

+3. Pull the top of the cover (B) out and away from the system.

-Figure 23.
+Figure 39.
 Remove the door from the model